LizzyonGit/rates_r_us/README.md

 ### User stories

 See [project board](https://github.com/users/LizzyonGit/projects/5/views/1) for the agile methodology followed during this project and end result.
+Implemented features in the **Done** column, future features and unfixed bugs in the **Won't do** column.

 #### As a site admin, I can: